tatsumoto-ren/tatsumoto-ren.github.io/blog/plumbing-for-language-learners.md

 * `massif` - Search example sentences on Massif.
 * `nyaasearch` - Find text on Nyaa.
 For example, if it's a name of a TV show.
 * `pronunciation` - Search text on Forvo and add found audio file to the Anki collection.
+  The audio's code is copied to the clipboard.
 * `qolibri` - Launch qolibri and search for text.
 * `sakuraparis` - Search definitions on Sakura-Paris.
 * `simplytranslate` - Translate text with Simplytranslate.